grammophone/Grammophone.Logging/README.md

 a static member.

-You can support many logging frameworks at once by aggregating them using `Grammophone.Logging.Composite.CompositeLoggerProvider` which implements `ILoggerProvider` itself and accepts a collection of `ILoggerProvider` implenmentations in its constructor.
+You can support many logging frameworks at once by aggregating them using `Grammophone.Logging.Composite.CompositeLoggerProvider` which implements `ILoggerProvider` itself and accepts a collection of `ILoggerProvider` implementations in its constructor.

 The library has a dependency on [Grammophone.Caching](https://github.com/grammophone/Grammophone.Caching) which must reside in a sibling directory.